Ylenia1211/Ylenia1211/README.md

 - 🤖 Strong interest in Artificial Intelligence, Machine Learning, and emerging technologies
 - 📈 Experienced in analytics, business intelligence, and predictive modeling
 - 🚀 Continuously improving technical and professional skills
 - 🌍 Open to international opportunities and innovative collaborations
+- 📫 Check out my profile on LinkedIn

 ---